 Introduction

-Leg training, particularly through compound movements like squats and deadlifts, is often touted for its potential to boost testosterone levels.
-This review examines the scientific evidence behind these claims, exploring both the acute and long-term effects of lower-body resistance exercises on testosterone production.
+Leg training, particularly through compound movements like squats and deadlifts, is often promoted for its potential to raise testosterone levels.
+This article examines the scientific evidence behind that claim, looking at both the immediate and long-term hormonal effects of lower-body resistance training.

 Mechanisms of Hormonal Response to Leg Training